-This month, the Israeli authorities informed the Civil Affairs Committee (CAC) of the Palestinian Authority (PA) that they have updated the addresses of 1,956 Palestinians, who are living in the West Bank but were registered in the Israeli-controlled population registry of the oPt as residents of Gaza.
-This step comes in the context of a package of measures agreed between Israel and the Office of the Quartet Representative in February 2011, according to which Israel would update the address of 5,000 Palestinians in this situation.
+This month, the Israeli authorities informed the Civil Affairs Committee (CAC) of the Palestinian Authority (PA) that they have updated the addresses of 1,956

+Palestinians, who are living in the West Bank but were registered in the Israeli-controlled population registry of the oPt as residents of Gaza.8 This step comes in the context of a package of measures agreed between Israel and the Office of the Quartet Representative in February 2011, according to which Israel would update the address of 5,000 Palestinians in this situation.
 As of the end of August 2011, a total of 2,254 records in the population registry had been updated, less than half the commitment made in the package.

-According to data produced by the Israeli Coordinator of Government Activities in the Territories (COGAT), by June 2010 there were nearly 35,000 Palestinians registered as Gazans living in the West Bank.
-Those in this situation are considered by the Israeli authorities as "illegal aliens" who can be subject to criminal prosecution and/or forcibly transferred to Gaza, for the sole fact of being present in the West Bank without having their address updated or possessing a special permit.
-According to COGAT, between the beginning of 2008 and June 2010, 85 Palestinians were forcibly transferred from their homes in the West Bank on transfer Palestinians from their homes in the West Bank.
-The stransfer Palestinians from their homes in the West Bank.
+According to data produced by the Israeli Coordinator of Government Activities in the Territories (COGAT), by June 2010 there were nearly 35,000 Palestinians registered as Gazans living in the West Bank.9 Those in this situation are considered by the Israeli authorities as "illegal aliens" who can be subject to criminal prosecution and/or forcibly transferred to Gaza, for the sole fact of being present in the West Bank without having their address updated or possessing a special permit.
+According to COGAT, between the beginning of 2008 and June 2010, 85 Palestinians were forcibly transferred from their homes in the West Bank on these grounds.
+10 In March 2010, two new military orders issued earlier by the Israeli military came into force expanding the ability of the military to prosecute and transfer Palestinians from their homes in the West Bank.11